baneyue/incubator-weex/doc/source/v-0.10/guide/index.md

 $ weex tech_list.we
 ```

-A browser window will be opened automatically to display the running result like below     (weex-toolkit version should be greater than 0.1.0, use `weex --version` to check it):
+A browser window will be opened automatically to display the running resultVo like below     (weex-toolkit version should be greater than 0.1.0, use `weex --version` to check it):

 ![mobile_preview](https://gtms02.alicdn.com/tps/i2/TB1y151LVXXXXXXaXXXoRYgWVXX-495-584.jpg)